futureverse/future.p2p/README.md

     - 2c6483d6-9491-4cc8-9707-3e6bc85bc30b (alice@1.2.3.4:6543)
 ```

-If one of the authorized friends connect using:
+If one of their authorized friends connect using:

 ```sh
 {bob}$ ssh pipe.pico.sh pipe alice/p2p
 ```

-then alice can see this:
+then they can see this:

 ```sh
 {alice}$ ssh pipe.pico.sh ls